ROCm/rocprofiler-systems/docs/how-to/nic-profiling.rst

     "--print-instrumented" "functions" "-e" "-v" "2" "--caller-include" \
     "inner" "-i" "4096" "--" ./foo

 This command generates an instrumented binary ``foo.inst``.
-Then, we can run it with the following command:
+Then, run it with the following command:

 .. code-block:: shell